Boluski/TODO-App/README.md

 ## Description

-This is a basic TODO app
+This is a basic TODO app that is able to add and delete and mark ad complete new tasks.

 ---